zoetanghk852/Order-summary-component/README.md

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-As most of my work, this solution is being constantly updated as I learn new things and find better solutions for my problems, so please, take this into consideration. :)

 ## Table of contents

 - [Overview](#overview)